Liberia: Trends

+In September 2024 the International Monetary Fund (IMF) announced that its executive board approved a financial arrangement of approximately $210 million for Liberia.
+The approval includes an immediate disbursement of around $8 million.
+This arrangement is aimed at supporting Liberia's economic recovery and addressing fiscal challenges.

 Shipping flag of convenience

 Due to its status as a flag of convenience, Liberia has the second-largest maritime registry in the world behind Panama.
 It has 3,500 vessels registered under its flag, accounting for 11% of ships worldwide.